ziadoz/awesome-php/README.md

 * [Satis](https://github.com/composer/satis) - A static Composer repository generator.
 * [Toran Proxy](https://toranproxy.com) - A static Composer repository and proxy.
 * [Composition](https://github.com/bamarni/composition) - A library to check your Composer environment at runtime.
-* [Version](https://github.com/kherge-abandoned/php-version) - A parsing and comparison library for semantic versioning.
 * [NameSpacer](https://github.com/ralphschindler/Namespacer) - A library to convert from underscores to namespaces.
 * [Patch Installer](https://github.com/goatherd/patch-installer) - A library to install patches using Composer.
 * [Composer Checker](https://github.com/silpion/composer-checker) - A tool to validate Composer configurations.